binaljhaveri/awe-concurrent-datapipeline-emr-livy/README.md

 * You must have an AWS account

 ### How to get the movielens data?
-1. Download the movielens data (FileName: ml-latest.zip) from https://grouplens.org/datasets/movielens/latest/ and unzip it.
+1. Download the full movielens data (FileName: ml-latest.zip) from https://grouplens.org/datasets/movielens/latest/ and unzip it.
 2. You should see 6 .csv files (tags.csv, genome-tags.csv, links.csv, movies.csv, ratings.csv, genome-scores.csv).
 3. Create an S3 bucket and upload all the files to that bucket.
 Keep a note of the S3 path.